AIRMap: AI-Generated Radio Maps for Wireless Digital Twins: Abstract

 \section{Abstract}

 Accurate, low-latency channel modeling is essential for real‑time wireless network simulation and digital‑twin applications.
 Traditional modeling methods like ray tracing are however computationally demanding and unsuited to model dynamic conditions.
 In this paper, we propose AIRMap, a deep‑learning framework for ultra‑fast radio‑map estimation, along with an automated pipeline for creating the largest radio‑map dataset to date.
-AIRMap uses a single‑input U‑Net autoencoder that processes only a 2D elevation map of terrain and building heights.
-Trained and evaluated on~60,000 Boston‑area samples, spanning coverage areas from 500\,m to 3\,km per side, AIRMap predicts path gain with under 5\,dB RMSE in 4\,ms per inference on an NVIDIA L40S —over $7000\times$ faster than GPU‑accelerated ray tracing based radio maps.
-A lightweight transfer learning calibration using just 20\% of field measurements reduces the median error to approximately 10\%, significantly outperforming traditional simulators, which exceed 50\% error.
-Integration into the Colosseum emulator and the Sionna SYS platform demonstrate near-zero error in spectral efficiency and block‑error rate compared to measurement‑based channels.
+AIRMap uses a single‑input U‑Net autoencoder that processes only a 2D elevation map of terrain and building heights. \review{ Trained on 1.2M Boston-area samples and validated across four distinct urban and rural environments with varying terrain and building density, AIRMap predicts path gain with under 4\,dB RMSE in 4\,ms per inference on an NVIDIA L40S —over $100\times$ faster than GPU‑accelerated ray tracing based radio maps. } \review{ A lightweight calibration using just 20\% of field measurements reduces the median error to approximately 5\%, significantly outperforming traditional simulators, which exceed 50\% error. } Integration into the Colosseum emulator and the Sionna SYS platform demonstrate near-zero error in spectral efficiency and block‑error rate compared to measurement‑based channels.
 These findings validate AIRMap’s potential for scalable, accurate, and real‑time radio map estimation in wireless digital twins.